syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 ## System proxy

 By default, the Blink rendering engine use system proxy settings for converting HTML to PDF.
-If proxy server is configured in the system,then the rendering engine automatically use the same settings for the conversion.
-Follow the below steps to set the system proxy settings,
+If proxy server is configured in the system, then the rendering engine automatically use the same settings for the conversion.
+Follow the below steps to set the system proxy settings:

-1. Control Panel > Network and Internet > Internet Options
+1. Control Panel > Network and Internet > Internet Options.
-2. From Internet properties window, open LAN settings under connections tab
+2. From Internet properties window, open LAN settings under connections tab.
-3. Then set proxy server address and port in LAN settings window
+3. Then, set proxy server address and port in LAN settings window.

 <b>Please refer below screenshots:</b>